NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 \# of vehicles involved in crashes where a particular crash attribute was applicable

-\# of vehicles involved in crashes where a particular individual attribute was involved
+\# of vehicles involved in crashes where a particular individual attribute was involved \(eg. BAC, age\) \(WARNING: this count reflects all vehicles that were involvd in a crash where a selected person involved attribute was also involved, not a count of vehicles where a person with that attribute was necessarily the driver.
+For example, you could produce a count of box trucks involved in fatal crashes where any driver contributed alcohol or drug involvement to the crash, but NOT a count of box trucks where the driver was drunk\).

 ### Filterable Attributes